CERTCC/Vultron/from_tex/ch7.md

 also found Lewis' literature review of vulnerability lifecycle models to be useful [@lewis2017global].

-Prescriptive models of the [CVD]{acronym-label="CVD" acronym-form="singular+short"} process have also been proposed.
+Prescriptive models of the CVD process have also been proposed.
 Christey and Wysopal's 2002 IETF draft laid out a process for responsible disclosure geared towards prescribing roles, responsibilities for researchers, vendors, customers, and the security community